Tahseenahhamza/Product-Pricing-Catalog-Analytics-Dashboard-Power-BI-DAX-Azure-SQL/README.md

 tahseenahhamza@gmail.com
 [LinkedIn](https://linkedin.com/in/tahseenah-hamza)

-> Raw data and .pbix file not shared intentionally.
+> .pbix file not shared intentionally.
 > This repository is for portfolio display only.

 ---

-## Project Structure